gcallah/MiscWriting/VoiceOfCommunity/voices.md

 "The kinship community is invariably defeated by the military community when the two come in confrontation."

-In the golden age of Athens, the conflict between kinship based community and military based community became acute.
-The tragic playwrights grappled with this theme repeatedly.
-But the greatest of the thinkers dealing with this conflict was Plato, and he attempted to resolve that conflict by depicitng the perfect *political* community in *The Republic*.
-As Nisbet tells us, "Such was the power of [Plato's] portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community."
-The other major portrayers of this form included Machiavelli, Bodin, Hobbes, and Rousseau.
+In the golden age of Athens, the conflict between the values of the kinship community and those of the military community became acute in that polis itself.
+The tragic playwrights grappled with this theme repeatedly, Antigone being a famous example.
+But the greatest thinker dealing with this conflict was Plato.
+He attempted to resolve that conflict by depicitng the perfect *political* community in *The Republic*.
+As Nisbet tells us, "Such was the power of [Plato's] portrait of the political community that it has remained for some twenty-five hundred years the major inspiration of all other portraits of this form of community," the most prominent subsequent portrayers being Machiavelli, Bodin, Hobbes, Rousseau and Hegel.

 As the Roman Empire declined, a new form of community arose in its wake, specifically oriented around the spiritual
 life: the religious community.
-After highlighting the importance of early Christianity in the Roman Empire, Nisbet continues to discuss Augustine, medieval Christendom, and the effects of the Protestant Reformation on dissolving that social order.
+After highlighting the importance of early Christianity in the Roman Empire, Nisbet proceeds to look at Augustine, medieval Christendom, and the effects of the Protestant Reformation on dissolving that medieval social order.
 He notes that in the revival of thinking about religious community in the 19th century, secular sociologists, such as Comte, Durkheim, and Weber, played an important role.

-The next form Nisbet takes up is the revolutionary community.
-He argues that this form of community was born with the French Revolution, which, as opposed to earlier slave and peasant revolts or palace coups, was not a mere rebellion, but an attempt to completely transform society.
+The next form Nisbet examines is the revolutionary community.
+He argues that this form of community was born with the French Revolution, which, as opposed to earlier slave and peasant revolts and palace coups, was not a mere rebellion, but an attempt to completely transform society.
 Famous figures following in the footsteps of the French Revolution include Marx, Lenin, Georges Sorel and Frantz Fanon.
 The revolutionary community shares much in common with the military community, such as a strict command structure and a focus on violence.